Inhalant Abuse What it Is and Treatment

 - Disorientation and confusion

 The effects of inhalant abuse are usually felt within seconds of the huffing, and generally dissipate within a matter of minutes.
-Of course, extended or chronic huffing or inhalant abuse can result in the following forms of long-term damage:
+Of course, extended or chronic huffing or inhalant abuse can result in long-term damage such as:

 - Brain damage